 It will change the flavors just a little depending on what you like.
 So in the recipe I use a poblano but you can use anything.

 And if you want to use canned fire-roasted tomatoes then that is okay, too.
-Make sure the cans are BPA-free (and hopefully BPS-free, too).

 Want More Recipes Like Faux Queso?